Table of Contents

 Close and the Cigar: Memories of My Father and Grandfather – Paul Bonitatibus

-Through smoke, humor, and family tradition, a son examines humor and civic-mindedness of two father figures shaping his life.
+Through smoke, humor, and family tradition, a son examines humor and civic-mindedness through the two father figures who helped shape his life.

 pp. 103–118 · ~16–18 min read